svofski/CRT/README.md

 ![](https://github.com/svofski/CRT/blob/master/crt-screenshot.jpg)

-The project contains 2 main parts: purely software simulation and GLSL shader implementation.
-The GLSL part consists of a Python host which can be used to experiment with any fragment shaders, and the shaders themselves.
+The project contains 2 main parts: purely software simulation, and GLSL shader implementation.
+The GLSL part consists of a Python host which can be used to experiment with fragment shaders in general, and the shaders themselves.

 ## Shaders
 Currently there are 3 different implementations of composite shader that aim to reproduce the same model.